 Resist the urge to pull out your pruners or loppers and start hacking away at your overgrown foundation planting.
 Poorly pruned plants decrease curb appeal and may often lead to plant mortality.
 If you are unsure about which method is best for your plant, search for your plant here in our knowledgebase and scroll to the maintenance section within the plant's profile to see our recommendations.
 If you have further questions, contact us immediately.

 Featured Image: Viburnum dentatum 'J.N.
 Select', Red Feather® Arrowwood Viburnum

-If you're unsure which method is the best for your plant.
-Search for your plant here in our knowledgebase and scroll down to the maintenance section within the plant profile.
+If you're unsure which method is the best for your plant, there's a maintenance section in all plant profiles in our knowledgebase.

 A common, easy type of tree pruning is removing suckers.
-Suckers are vigorous shoots that rise from the roots.
+Suckers are vigorous shoots that arise from the roots.
 Suckers can overtake the plant, causing deformity or mortality.
-Remove the suckers in the dormant season using a shears at or slightly below the groundline.
-Generally this must be done every season, depending on the vigor of the plant.
+Remove the suckers in the dormant season using shears at or slightly below the groundline.
+Generally, this must be done every season, depending on the vigor of the plant.